RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 ### Deployment through request deployer

-The request deployer enables multichain deployment of several smart contract at predefined address.
+The request deployer enables multichain deployment of several smart contracts at predefined address.
+It is based on https://github.com/pcaversaccio/xdeployer

 The deployer contract should be deployed at `0xE99Ab70a5FAE59551544FA326fA048f7B95A24B2` on live chains.